 This Fifth Element is why we meditate.
 We do not find it, we do not chase it (since its not going away anywhere), we do not even try very very hard to concentrate so we can finally see it.
 We simply slow down and then stop doing all the extraneous movement we were doing inside and outside, in our brain and with our body.
 When we stop throwing pebbles in the lake, the full moon is seen on the water.
 That’s what real meditation is: the simple act of seeing without filters and noise.
 That’s it, nothing special, but then, still something.
 This is how real learning begins.

+This October, I am guiding some of my students to the Everest region of Nepalese Himalayas for a meditation retreat.
 If you have prior experience with meditation, that’s great.
 Since our mind is always evolving, every practice takes us only deeper.
 And focused practice on a journey like this… you can imagine what awaits.

 If you are an absolute beginner, that’s the best, in fact that’s the only way to be with true meditation: always a beginner.
 Shunryu Suzuki wrote, “In the beginner’s mind there many possibilities, in the expert’s mind there are few”.